-Though you don't need licensing for an entry-level role, more advanced Aerospace Engineering positions ask for work experience and a Professional Engineer license.
+Though you don't need licensing for an entry-level role, more advanced Aerospace Engineering positions require work experience and a Professional Engineer license.

-To work in a managerial position in Aerospace Engineering, you need extensive work experience in addition to the aerospace engineering qualification.
+To work in a managerial position in Aerospace Engineering, you need extensive work experience and an aerospace engineering qualification.

 Thus, it takes around 4 -5 years to get started in the Aerospace Industry in Australia.